Dana-Ferguson/time_machine/README.md

 The unit testing framework uses reflection and won't work in Dart4Web 2.0 or later; we'll cross this bridge later.
 Version 1.0 will not occur until after we get full unit testing in DDC and D2JS.
 - [ ] That bridge has been crossed; a static non-mirror test-set can be produced from the dynamic mirror-ed test set, but Dart2JS fails on `Isolate.resolvePackageUri` -- and it's shouldn't.
 Action item = investigate.
+Verified the DDC test app after `pub build` will fail as well.
+This is sad.

 Future Todo:
  - [ ] Produce our own TSDB files